ytakefuji/counting-for-entomologists/README.md

 # You should resize an original picture for counting the number of dead bugs.
-# Or you should tune the Canny coefficient.
+And/or you should tune the Canny coefficient.

 # How to tune parameters for counting in general